Quantity: Usage Tracking & Aggregation

 Contracts: Encode Your Commercial Model

 With quantities measured and prices defined, the final element in our equation is your Commercial Model—how customers actually pay for what they use.
 This is where Metronome truly differentiates from traditional billing systems.
+Your commercial model must answer three essential questions:- What has the customer agreed to pay for? (products and rates)

 - How have they agreed to pay? (arrears, commitments, credits, subscriptions)